 pro: those failures don't happen for private implementations in an isolated environment (statement)

-pro: [specifically regarding non-hybrid ML-DSA:] no, we can skip ECC+PQ for signatures
+pro: [specifically regarding solo ML-DSA:] no, we can and should skip ECC+PQ for signatures; "Hybrid classic + post-quantum authentication makes no sense" (statement)

 pro: the spec has benefits